 MARCIALONGA - MEN'S RACE

-At Canazei, the first Sprint checkpoint of the day, at the 18.9km mark, we saw Vebjørn Moen, Team Eksjöhus, crossing first, followed by Anton Persson, Team Ramudden, in second, and Max Novak, Team Aker Dæhlie, in third position.
+At Canazei, the first Sprint checkpoint of the day, at the 18.9km mark, we saw Vebjorn Moen, Team Eksjohus, crossing first, followed by Anton Persson, Team Ramudden, in second, and Max Novak, Team Aker Daehlie, in third position.

-Right after the Sprint checkpoint, Vebjørn Moen kept the pace and got a break, gaining a few seconds over his chasers, but soon brought back by the main group.
+Right after the Sprint checkpoint, Vebjorn Moen kept the pace and got a break, gaining a few seconds over his chasers, but soon brought back by the main group.

-With 33.3km into the race at Soraga, Petter Stakston, Team Aker Dæhlie, crossed first, followed by Runar Skaug Mathisen, Lager 157 Ski Team, and Johan Hoel, Team Ragde Charge.
+With 33.3km into the race at Soraga, Petter Stakston, Team Aker Daehlie, crossed first, followed by Runar Skaug Mathisen, Lager 157 Ski Team, and Johan Hoel, Team Ragde Charge.

-Heading to the second Sprint checkpoint of the day, with about 30km to go, Mathias Aas Rolid, Team Ragde Charge, and Vebjørn Moen, Team Eksjöhus, tried their luck and got a break, gaining a few seconds over the main group.
+Heading to the second Sprint checkpoint of the day, with about 30km to go, Mathias Aas Rolid, Team Ragde Charge, and Vebjorn Moen, Team Eksjohus, tried their luck and got a break, gaining a few seconds over the main group.

-The day’s second and last Sprint checkpoint was contested in Predazzo at the 45.7km mark, with Vebjørn Moen, Team Eksjöhus, taking maximum points.
+The day's second and last Sprint checkpoint was contested in Predazzo at the 45.7km mark, with Vebjorn Moen, Team Eksjohus, taking maximum points.
 Mathias Aas Rolid, Team Ragde Charge, crossed in second place, followed by Emil Persson, Lager 157 Ski Team, in third place and 19.6 seconds behind the leaders.
 Twenty-one skiers were within 27.5 seconds from the leaders with 24.3km to go.

 With 9.8km to go, the leading group increased the gap to 1:18, with the chasers trying their best to bring the breakaway back.